opencitations/virtuoso_utilities/README.md

     virtuoso-rebuild-index --help
     ```

-### Local Development Installation with Poetry
+### Local Development Installation with uv

-For development or if you prefer to use Poetry:
+For development or if you prefer to use [uv](https://github.com/astral-sh/uv):

 1.  **Clone the repository:**
     ```bash